C4Q/AC-iOS-TextFields/README.md

     }
 ```

+#### Cleaning up

-Now with this function in place, we can remove all of our previous code from `shouldReturn` and replace it with just:
+Now with the `textFieldsAreValid` in place, we can remove all of our previous code from `shouldReturn` and replace it with just:

 ```swift
     func textFieldShouldReturn(_ textField: UITextField) -> Bool {